-The Georgia State University program of Spanish Studies in San José, Costa Rica is an exciting six-week program in a vibrant Central American capital city.
-While immersed in the language and culture of Costa Rica, participants will study at a Costa Rican host language school in San José and travel throughout the country.
-Participants will take two courses, each with a language or content component taught by local instructors, plus a culture component taught by the Georgia State program director.
-The language or content components will vary according to the students’ needs and proficiency levels (for example, Intermediate Spanish, Advanced Grammar, Advanced Conversation, Latin American Culture Heritage, etc.)
+The Georgia State University program of Spanish Studies in San José, Costa Rica is an exciting six-week program in a vibrant Central American capital.
+While immersed?in the language and culture of Costa Rica, participants?will study at a host language school in San José and travel throughout the country.
+Participants will take two courses, each with a language or content component taught by local instructors.
+The language or content components will vary according to the students’ needs and proficiency levels.

 Students with documented disabilities who may need accommodations during their study abroad experience should discuss these needs with the Program Director and the Office of Disability Services at the time of application.

-The program is open to undergraduate students who meet all academic requirements of the Georgia State University’s Department of Modern & Classical Languages.
-Program size is limited and participation is contingent upon acceptance by the Program Director.
+The program is open to undergraduate students who meet all academic requirements of Georgia State’s Department of Modern & Classical Languages.
+Program size is limited and participation is contingent upon acceptance by the program directors.